monek-ltd/Monek.Checkout.WooCommerce/README.md

 - SVN user IDs are the same as your WordPress.org login ID - not your email address
 - User IDs are case sensitive (if your account is JoDoe123HAY then you must use that exact ID)
-- You can set up your SVN credentials (if you haven't already) in the “Account & Security” section of your WordPress profile - https://profiles.wordpress.org/me/profile/edit/group/3/?screen=svn-password
+- You can set up your SVN credentials (if you haven't already) in the ï¿½Account & Securityï¿½ section of your WordPress profile - https://profiles.wordpress.org/me/profile/edit/group/3/?screen=svn-password
 - Your readme content determines what information is shown on your WordPress.org public page - https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/
 - Your plugin banners, screenshots, and icons are handled via the special plugin assets folder - https://developer.wordpress.org/plugins/wordpress-org/plugin-assets/